oasis-tcs/odata-specs/README.md

 - Cross-check compliance with [OASIS Editor's Manual](https://www.oasis-open.org/member-resources/)
   - [Part 3: Work Product Structure](https://docs.google.com/document/d/1yA-wt2wB4NOpgoQ81VBfuJ1WPA1GK_BuddiVP_L6BnU/edit#heading=h.bi4fdsq13pue): How are specifications structured and named at OASIS?
 What is the crucial metadata?
   - [Part 4: Work Product Preparation](https://docs.google.com/document/d/10lt8f2pn_ebZTsWJiGYiWYzyo6NbjuTskvDcS2tSyPw/edit#heading=h.bi4fdsq13pue): How do you actually craft the work product?
 What steps do you need to take to move it forward?
+- Check MD/HTML for broken and inconsistent links (similar to what we currently do with the `ExtractHyperlinksToExcel` Word macro
+- Request starter Markdown document and align our MD files with it